MicrosoftDocs/architecture-center/docs/guide/ibm/maximo/ibm-mas-overview-content.md

 > [!NOTE]
 > Once OpenShift has been installed, the control plane owner will be responsible for maintaining and scaling the worker nodes on Azure.
 You increase the cluster size through the admin console using MachineSets, not the Azure portal.

 Use [network security groups](/azure/virtual-network/security-overview) to filter network traffic to and from resources in your [virtual network](/azure/virtual-network/virtual-networks-overview).
-With these groups, you can define rules that grant or deny access to your SAS services.
+With these groups, you can define rules that grant or deny access to your Maximo services.
 Examples include:

 - Allow SSH access into the OpenShift nodes for troubleshooting
 - Blocking access to parts of the cluster